Incoming Bachelor’s students

 Academic support and academic advisors

-Link to the Zoom room (Password will be distributed later)
+Link to the Zoom room (No password needed, the room will open at 12:00)

 Zoom and Lund University